-Students are required to successfully complete both the academic and clinical requirements of the program to receive the MS degree in Midwifery, MS degree in Nurse-Midwifery, or Advanced Certificate in Midwifery.
+Students are required to successfully complete both the academic and clinical requirements of the program to receive the MS degree in Midwifery or Advanced Certificate in Midwifery.
 In order to carry out the activities described below, candidates for these degrees or the Advanced Certificate must be able to consistently, quickly, and accurately learn, integrate, analyze, and synthesize data.
 The activities described below are the technical standards necessary to complete the Midwifery Program and to perform as a safe beginning midwife.